jessems/jessems.com-new/pages/posts/2023-07-12-how-to-set-the-cc-field-on-an-email-notification-in-servicenow/index.md

 ---
 slug: how-to-set-the-cc-field-on-an-email-notification-in-servicenow
-date: "2023-07-12"
+date: '2023-07-12'
-title: "How to set the cc field on an email notification in ServiceNow"
+title: 'How to set the cc field on an email notification in ServiceNow'
-description: "How to set the cc field on an email notification in ServiceNow"
+description: 'How to set the cc field on an email notification in ServiceNow'
-tags: "servicenow"
+tags: 'servicenow'
 published: true
-category: "technical"
+category: 'technical'
 ---

 In order to set the cc field on an email notification in ServiceNow you need to create a Mail Script (`sys_script_mail`) record.